 April 30, 2020 – Valneva SE and Pfizer announced a collaboration to develop and commercialize Valneva's Lyme disease vaccine candidate VLA15, currently in Phase 2 clinical studies.
 VLA15 is the only active Lyme disease vaccine program in clinical development today and covers six prevalent serotypes in North America and Europe.

 Clinical Study VLA15-221 is a randomized, observer-blind, placebo-controlled Phase 2 study.
-It is the first clinical study with VLA15 that enrolls a pediatric population aged 5 years and older.
+The first clinical study with VLA15 enrolls a pediatric population aged five years and older.
 294 healthy adult participants received VLA15 at two different immunization schedules (month 0-2-6 [N=97] or month 0-6 [N=90]) or three doses of placebo (month 0-2-6 [N=107]).
 Vaccine recipients received VLA15 at a dose of 180 µg, which was selected based on data generated in the two previous Phase 2 studies.
 The main safety and immunogenicity readout in adults were performed at month 7.
 A subset of participants will receive a booster dose of VLA15 or placebo at month 18 (booster phase) and will be followed for three additional years to monitor antibody persistence.
-The VLA15-221 trial is ongoing to assess the safety and immunogenicity of VLA15 in a pediatric population aged 5 years and above.
+The VLA15-221 trial is ongoing to assess the safety and immunogenicity of VLA15 in a pediatric population aged five years and above.